-Although the exact origins of five-spice powder are lost to history, there is some thought that the Chinese were attempting to produce a "wonder powder" encompassing all of the five elements.
-All of the five flavors - sour, bitter, sweet, pungent, and salty - are found in five-spice powder.
+Although the exact origins of five-spice powder are lost to history, there is some thought that the Chinese were attempting to produce a "wonder powder" encompassing all of the five elements—wood, fire, earth, metal, and water.
+These elements are represented by the five flavors sour, bitter, sweet, pungent, and salty.
 Then again, it's possible that a cook accidentally stumbled upon this particular combination of spices, and realized its power to enliven the blandest dish.
 Whatever the case, there is no doubt that five-spice powder is unique.

 Bottled five-spice powder can often be found at local supermarkets.
 However, if at all possible, I would recommend purchasing it from an Asian market.
 You'll pay less, and the spice mixture will be more authentic.
 An added advantage is that it is frequently packaged in plastic bags, allowing the aroma to come through and giving you a chance to compare brands before buying.
 At home, remove from the bag and store in a dry place in a sealed jar.

 Below I've provided a basic recipe for five-spice powder, along with several dishes that make use of its powerful flavor.
 But don't limit your use of five-spice powder to specific recipes - add it whenever you want to lend flavor to stir-fries, soups, and red-cooked dishes.
 It works well with meats and makes an excellent marinade.
 (You'll sometimes find packages of five-spice marinade designed specifically for chicken in Asian markets).
 Just remember to use sparingly - a little goes a long way.

 Watch Now: How to Make Homemade Five-Spice Powder

 Cold Spiced Beef (uses three of the ingredients found in five-spice powder)

 Chocolate Fusion Fondue